Anshul Chauhan: Career

 After graduating, Chauhan became an animator in 2006 and animated shows such as BBC's children's show Everything's Rosie and Disney's Tron: Uprising.
 He was also part of the production of Delhi Safari.
 After relocating to Tokyo in September 2011, He joined Square Enix and animated for video games such as Final Fantasy XV and Kingdom Hearts III along with animating TV shows such as Transformers: Robots in Disguise.

 In 2016, Chauhan founded Kowatanda Films, his own production company, to start directing films.
 Initially, he only made short films.
 He later went back to India to direct his first feature film with no intention to return to Japan, however, when he finished, he lost the film due to a faulty hard disk drive.
 He later moved back to Japan and directed his first feature film, Bad Poetry Tokyo (2018), which won him the Best Narrative Feature Film at the Venice Film Week and the Grand Prize for Best Film at the Brussels Independent Film Festival.

 After making Bad Poetry Tokyo, Chauhan was approached by a producer who asked him to write another script after being impressed by his film.
 Chauhan spent six to seven months writing a script about bullying at a Yokosuka military academy.
 However, the producer got scared and left after reading it, considering it to be anti-government.
 After this, Chauhan wrote his second feature film, Kontora (2019), which was the first Japanese release to win the Grand Prix Award for Best Film at the Tallinn Black Nights Film Festival.
 He stated that his inspiration for Kontora was from war diaries of Japanese soldiers.

 In 2022, Chauhan directed his third feature film, December (2022), featuring Shogen of Brillante Mendoza’s Gensan Punch.
 Production on the courtroom drama film began in February in Tokyo, and focused on a separated couple reuniting after the murderer of their daughter is given a retrial.
 December was nominated for the Kim Jiseok award at the 27th Busan International Film Festival.
 In 2024, he announced that he was working on a new film titled Tiger, which would star Takashi Kawaguchi, Maho Nonami, and Yuya Endo, that was planned to be released in 2025.
 In September 2025, Tiger had its international premiere at the 30th Busan International Film Festival.
 It features LGBTQ+ themes and is his fourth film to be set in Japan.
+It won the Hylife Vision Award at Busan in the "Visions – Asia" category.

+In November 2025, Chauhan established Kowatanda Films India, an Indian branch of his production company; it is run by Chauhan, Mina Moteki, and Sohrab Bozorgchami.
+Kowatanda Films India will collaborate with actress Shweta Tripathi and her production company Bandarful Films on Nava, a horror film.
+It will be his first film in India.